Reducing Waste & Recycling

 are reused through a circular loop between Pilgrim’s and our manufacturer for our continuous orders

 As part of our efforts to improve data quality related to waste and packaging, we continue to track more indicators – enabling us to better understand and monitor our waste streams.
-In 2023, this has resulted in a deeper understanding of where our waste and recycling are diverted or directed to – both within our business and to third parties.
+This has resulted in a deeper understanding of where our waste and recycling materials are diverted or directed to – both within our business and to third parties.
 The following data represents our best efforts to track waste and recycling across our facilities.

 (U.S. Tons)